 Andrew is a new hearing aid user who currently works as Dir. of Market Development for Knowles Corp.
 Andy hopes that by sharing his story he can influence others to protect their hearing, and to make it easier for those with untreated hearing loss to accept their condition and seek care without waiting as long as he did.

 Angela Flores received her Master’s degree in Audiology from the University of South Alabama and completed her CFY at Mayo Clinic.
 She received her AuD from Salus University in 2009.
 She worked clinically with Mayo Clinic and the University of Florida Pediatric Program for over 8 years.
-Dr. Flores currently works as an adjunct professor for Granite State University and as a consultant.
+Dr. Flores currently works as an adjunct professor for the University of New Hampshire and as a consultant.

 Archelle Georgiou, MD, is the Chief Health Officer for Starkey Hearing Technologies.
 She is also a nationally recognized physician, author, medical executive and health reporter.